-- 1. to provide a secure revenue stream sufficient to recover all the money costs of the service provided; - 2. to allocate scarce resources between competing uses; and - 3. provide a signal and incentive to both producers and consumers as to what behaviours to adopt.
-In this last role, an increasingly important role is to promote invention and innovation.
+- 1. to provide a secure revenue stream sufficient to recover all the monetary costs of the service provided; - 2. to allocate scarce resources between competing uses; and - 3. to provide a signal and incentive to both producers and consumers as to what behaviours to adopt; in this last role, an increasingly important role is to promote innovation.

-In a perfectly competitive market, not only do prices just fall out of the market but they simultaneously satisfy all three functions.
-But in the real world, prices not only have to be set but the three functions may be more at less at variance with each other.
-Thus, a number of writers have proposed that it can be desirable to approach the three questions separately rather than to seek a single approach to dealing with all three functions.
+In a perfectly competitive market, not only do prices arise in the market, but they simultaneously satisfy all three functions.
+On the contrary, in the real world, the three functions do not necessarily go together.
+Thus, a number of writers have proposed that it can be desirable to approach the three functions separately rather than to seek a single approach to dealing with all three functions.
 This leads to the use of partial parameters such as cost recovery to assess the suitability of actual policy mechanisms.